-Hadha Gada was not angry with people but she felt very sad inside.
+He began to farm with one arm.
+Although he did his best, he was angry with everyone.
+He beat his wife and children and quarreled with his neighbors.
+Sita was not angry with people but she felt very sad inside.
 She didn't eat much and often wanted to die.
 Sometimes when she was alone in the house, she became very frightened for no reason.

-The older son was a good teacher back home.
-He struggled to learn English and often complains about his minimum wage job at a local warehouse.
-He drank a lot with his friends at night and was often late arriving to work in the morning.
+The older son in the town, who had been a good teacher, started losing interest in his job.
+He drank a lot with his friends at night and was often late arriving at the school in the morning.
 He experienced headaches and stomach aches.

-The lives of all family members had changed.
-They could not pretend that nothing had happened.
-Abba Gada himself believed that men shouldn't talk about their problems and he kept his feelings inside.
+Ram's friends never talked about his missing arm; they just pretended nothing happened.
+Some of the villagers teased him and made fun of him.
+For Ram, his whole life had changed and he could not pretend that nothing had happened.
+Ram himself believed that men shouldn't talk about their problems and he kept his feelings inside.

-adapted from Healing the Wounds of Trauma
+--adapted from Healing the Wounds of Trauma